 I was a purple-haired 16 year old the first time I left the United States.
 Three years of high school French class allowed me to travel to Belfort and Paris with a school exchange program.
 The student I stayed with was a terrible match, I had multiple panic attacks, and got the worst case of food poisoning ever, but Paris was magical and I never wanted to leave.
 My fledgling wanderlust was born.

 When my AP English teacher assigned the task of writing a list of things we wanted to do before we died, it was the easiest A+ I ever turned in.
 Italy.
 Scotland.
 Haunted Irish castles.
 Watching the sun rise from the Great Wall of China.
 Standing on Antarctica.
-Long after graduation, I kept that sheet of yellow legal paper, and kept adding to it.
+Long after graduation, I kept that sheet of yellow legal paper, my original bucket list, and kept adding to it.
 Soon it became a notebook, and then a Google Doc.
 My list replaced the old retro encyclopedia volumes as my daydream fodder of choice.
 The more I daydreamed, the more anxiety I felt about not actually DOING anything on the list.
-Following a brief marriage in my early 20s that left me convinced I was squandering the best years of my life, I vowed to start checking things off my list as soon as I possibly could.
+Following a brief marriage in my early 20s that left me convinced I was squandering the best years of my life, I vowed to start checking things off my bucket list as soon as I possibly could.
 Unable to prioritize a list that was well over 300 items by then, the Random Bucket List Picker was born.
 I left my travel fate in the hands of an online algorithm for that first trip and every one since.
 I only plan one trip at a time, and fire up the random picker when the current adventure is over.
 Maybe not the most efficient way to do things, but it certainly has been a lot of fun.

 As it happens, being a travel writer is really all I’ve ever wanted to do.
 I don’t know why it took me so long to take the plunge, but here we are.
 I’ll be blogging all of my upcoming adventures here, and making up for lost time with some great stories that have, until now, never seen the outside of my stack of travel journals.